Home

 Pet guardians should be apprised of the option of tubal ligation/vasectomy with the understanding the pet guardian will need to exercise some judgment/restraint of both male and female dogs when a female dog is in heat.

-Pressure from pet guardians to move from spay/neuter to tubal ligation/vasectomy is being fueled by breed-specific organizations who are studying the effects of spay/neuter upon their particular breed.
+Pressure from pet guardians to move from spay/neuter to tubal ligation/vasectomy has historically been fueled by breed-specific organizations who are studying the effects of spay/neuter upon their particular breed.
 One example of this is the Morris Animal Foundation Golden Retriever Study, which was undertaken due to the high incidence of cancer, obesity and orthopedic conditions exhibited specifically in Golden Retrievers.
 Although they are studying genetics, environment, diet and many factors affecting the incidence of these conditions, early results are pointing directly to spay/neuter as a major culprit for the increased incidence of all three.

 Spay_Neuter